BatedUrGonnaDie/salty_bot/README.md

 `!uptime` will display how long the current stream has been live for.

 `!highlight` will add a timestamp and optional message to a list, and when be shown when the broadcaster uses the `!show_highlight` command.

 You can now make custom commands.
 They must be one word commands and only have static text output.
 You may also use wildcards.  `$sender` and `$param` can be used and replaced with who sent the message and the first word after the command respectively.
-Currently the only way to add custom commands is to manually add them to the config file.

 Channel Owner Commands
 ======================
 `!blacklist <user>` adds the supplied user to a blacklist removing their ability to interact with the bot at all.

 `!whitelist <user>` will remove said user from the blacklist.

+`!addcom <trigger> <limit> <admin> <output>` will add the given custom command to the bot.

 `!review <quote/pun> <start>` to start reviewing your puns or quotes that have been added.
 Bot will spit out the first quote/pun in the file.